 Let’s look at the La Quinta Inn – San Francisco Airport hotel for example.
 This hotel is located 2 miles from the airport and offers a standard room for around $160.
 In addition, your stay (which can be on the front or back end of your trip) includes free SFO overnight parking for up to 10 days, as well as and airport transportation to the SFO terminals.

-Compare that with paying $25 per day to park in the cheapest parking lot at SFO and you can see that this could be a much better deal for you.
+Compare that with paying $18 per day to park in the cheapest parking lot at SFO and you can see that this could save you a few bucks.
 Plus, remember all the perks (good night’s sleep, no worrying about traffic, free breakfast, workout room, etc.).
 This is not necessarily going to be the best long term parking SFO option for everyone, but it could be the perfect solution for fly-in, fly-out meetings for business travel or for those who will be gone for more than a week or so.

 Hotels also offer other package deals during different times of the year.
 Different seasons and holidays call for more traveling.
 Around Christmas time, these parking packages usually go up a bit in price because the hotels understand that it is a very busy time of the year, which of course adds to the demand for parking.
 Book early and knock this off your travel to-do list!